Ivyson/Java-exercises/Day 4/README.md

     }
     ```
     - The conditional check in the code is known as a <b><i> Base Case </i></b>
+- The recursive Functions are much efficient for simple problems
-    - The main great example(Possibly could be in my Test, is a Fibbonacci series and Factorial problems), I need to understand how to implement these
+- The main great example(Possibly could be in my Test, is a Fibbonacci series and Factorial problems)
        - Fibbonacci sequence describe the pattern of spiral shapes (Mostly in nature)
     ```Java
     //Fibonacci Series - a special type of sequence whereby the term n is the sum of (n-1)+(n-2)\